puppeteer/puppeteer/docs/api/puppeteer.keyboard.md

 # Keyboard class

 Keyboard provides an api for managing a virtual keyboard.
-The high level api is [Keyboard.type()](./puppeteer.keyboard.type.md), which takes raw characters and generates proper keydown, keypress/input, and keyup events on your page.
+The high level api is [Keyboard.type()](./puppeteer.keyboard.type.md), which takes raw characters and generates proper `keydown`, `keypress`/`input`, and `keyup` events on your page.

 **Signature:**